odoo/odoo/doc/cla/sign-cla.md

     * `<git_email>`: your git committer email **(use `git config user.email` to see it)**
     * `<login>`: your GitHub login

+    You can add multiple e-mails by adding multiple name/email lines.

 3. An Odoo R&D Team member will verify and accept your Pull Request.
 You can make other pull requests, but we won't be able to merge them until your CLA signature is merged.